 - Lieutenant Aldo Raine in Inglourious Basterds has an unexplained rope scar around his neck, suggesting that this trope is somewhere in his backstory.
 In the part of the country he's from, at the time this movie takes place, didn't take a whole lot.

-- The eponymous villain in Madman, who survived being hanged by angry villagers and now carries the noose as his secondary weapon.
+- The eponymous villain in Madman survived being hanged by angry villagers who tried to punish him for killing his family, and now carries the noose as his secondary weapon.

 - Richard O'Connell is hanged in The Mummy.
 His neck is strong enough that it doesn't break, and Evelyn negotiates his release before he strangles to death.
 Brendan Fraser himself fits this trope.
 He was actually being hanged in that scene due to a prop failure.